raysan5/challenges/02_challenge_dungeon2d/README.md

 *Lesson code file to review: [04_dungeon_game_shapes.c](lessons/04_dungeon_game_shapes.c)*

-Define basic shapes by vertex using immediate mode.
+To draw basic shapes using rlgl, we can just define them as a series of vertices attributes (position, texture coordinates, colors...).
+As explained in Lesson 01, we will use a immediate mode (original from OpenGL 1.1) to do that.

 Functions to be implemented:
 ```c